 Meanwhile, coat a 9-by-13-inch baking pan with baking spray.
 In a medium bowl, sift the flour with the cocoa powder and granulated sugar.
 In a medium saucepan set over another saucepan of gently simmering water, melt the butter with the chocolate, stirring until smooth, about 5 minutes.
 Let cool slightly.

-the light brown sugar and salt at medium speed for 2 minutes.
+In a large bowl, using a hand mixer, beat the eggs with the light brown sugar and salt at medium speed for 2 minutes.
 Beat in the dry ingredients in 4 additions, scraping down the side and bottom of the bowl.
 With the mixer on, drizzle in the chocolate mixture and beat at low speed until well combined.
 Fold in the chopped praline.